Photo of Shin, Gyu-Ho

 About

-Gyu-Ho Shin (University of Hawai’i at Manoa, PhD) is joining the Department of Linguistics this fall as an assistant professor.
+Gyu-Ho Shin (University of Hawai’i at Manoa, PhD) is an assistant professor in the Department of Linguistics.
 Professor Shin studies language acquisition/development, computational linguistics, Natural Language Processing, psychology of language, and corpus linguistics.
 (In his own words) I investigate input–output relations in how the human mind works, with a particular focus on language acquisition and development, seeking methodological pluralism by combining analysis of (large-scale) corpora through NLP techniques, behavioural experiments, and computational modelling.
 Drawing upon a research paradigm of usage-based constructionist approaches, I seek to address the interplay between exposure to linguistic environments and domain-general learning capacities, which is assumed to be the core force that promotes the emergence, growth, and change of (linguistic) knowledge across a lifespan.
 This has led me to empirically investigate properties of language-usage experience and their interactions with cognitive-psychological factors.
 In computational research, I put special emphasis on the two concepts: explainability (i.e., the degree to which the performance of a computational model addresses human language behaviour in a sensible, interpretable way) and AI literacy (the researchers’ ability to understand how computational algorithms work and utilise them to conduct research properly).
 I have published articles in international journals such as Applied Linguistic Review, Cognitive Development, Cognitive Science, Developmental Science, International Journal of Learner Corpus Research, Journal of Child Language, Journal of Psycholinguistics, Language Learning and Development, and Studies in Second Language Acquisition.
 For teaching, I have been offering courses on interdisciplinary approaches to language science, experimental/computational research methods (incl.
 NLP), statistics for quantitative research, psychology of language, and corpus linguistics.

 Selected Publications